SimonHaas/images/README.md

 # images

-This is a collection of application-independent images I use.
+This is a collection of images with applications I do not maintain the source code of.